kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 * Now we have our `backend` and `frontend`

+## Time to update our change in git
+* Navigate to the app root folder
 * Add `$ git add -A`
 * Commit `$ git commit -m 'Add prod url'`

 ## Let's do our frontend subtree push - HOLD!
 Don't enter this command yet!

 `$ git subtree push --prefix frontend heroku-frontend master`

 ### Wait - Before we push this git subtree up!